ovh/docs/pages/platform/data-processing/35_HOWTO_use_object_storage/guide.en-gb.md

 - Data Processing activated (see [How to activate the Data Processing](../activation){.external} for details).
 - First use of OVHcloud Data Processing already done.
 For example, the first tutorial [Calculating π number with Apache Spark](../pi-spark){.external}.
 - An environment file is required.
-Here after an example with only dependencies required for this Howto: [environment.yml](https://github.com/ovh/data-processing-samples/tree/master/python_objectStorage/environment.yml).
+The following is an example with only dependencies required for this How to: [environment.yml](https://github.com/ovh/data-processing-samples/tree/master/python_objectStorage/environment.yml).
-Otherwise, this [Howto](../generate-environment) explains how to generate an environment file.
+Otherwise, this [How to](../generate-environment) explains how to generate an environment file.
 - The input file 'wordcount.txt' used by the following samples is available [Here](https://github.com/ovh/data-processing-samples/tree/master/python_objectStorage/wordcount.txt).
 You have to upload it in the same Swift container as the one used for Python samples.
-Here after a documentation that explains how to create a Swift container [Getting started with the Swift API](../../public-cloud/getting_started_with_the_swift_api/).
+Please refer to this documentation that explains how to create a Swift container [Getting started with the Swift API](../../public-cloud/getting_started_with_the_swift_api/).

 ## Read data in the current container with Apache Spark using OpenStack Swift API

-Here after the code in Python that reads one object wordcount.txt in the current container and print the number of occurrences per word.
+Find below the code in Python that reads one object wordcount.txt in the current container and prints the number of occurrences per word.

 Save it in a file called 'wordcount.py' or download it from this repository: [Data Processing Samples - Object Storage](https://github.com/ovh/data-processing-samples/tree/master/python_objectStorage/wordcount.py).